Enjoying our puzzle hints?

 Seems like: TARGET → Actually: DIRECT

-Why “CAPTURE” didn't go with TARGET
+Why “POINT” didn't go with CHECKERS TERMS

 Browse by Date